Family Medical Leave

 L. INTERACTION WITH LAWS AND REGULATIONS

 This procedure will be construed in accordance with the FMLA and its accompanying regulations as currently written or as hereafter amended.
+Definitions within this procedure will be in accordance with the federal Family and Medical Leave Act of 1993 (FMLA).
 To the extent items or aspects of the FMLA or its accompanying regulations are not covered in this procedure or are, or become, inconsistent with this procedure, those gaps or inconsistencies will be construed in accordance with the FMLA and its regulations.

 All information relating to requests for family and medical leave will be treated in a confidential manner and will be used only to make decisions in regards to the request for FMLA leave.
 FMLA medical information will be maintained in a confidential file and will not be placed in the employee’s personnel file.